scikit-learn-contrib/project-template/user_guide.md

 your code from Github to ensure that no code-breaking changes are pushed.
 After you sign up and authourize TravisCI, add your new repository to TravisCI so that it can start building it.
 The `travis.yml` file already contains the configuration required for Travis to build the project.
+Once you add the project on TravisCI, all subsequent pushes on the master branch will trigger a Travis build.
+By default, the project is tested on Python 2.7 and Python 3.5

 ### 5. Setting up Coveralls
 [Coveralls](https://coveralls.io/) reports code coverage statistics of your tests on each push.
 Sign up on Coveralls and add your repository so that Coveralls can start monitoring it.
 The project already contains the required configuration for Coveralls to work.
+All subsequent build after adding your project will generate a coverage report.

 ### 6. Setting up Circle CI
 The project uses [CircleCI](https://circleci.com/) to build its documentation